 HelloFresh

 As with many companies, HelloFresh uses a weekly rotating menu.
 They’ll send out a default set of meals from the menu or you can choose which meals you want.
-Unfortunately, the selection isn’t large.
-When I reviewed HelloFresh, I found that there were only around 8 different meals to choose from.
-While this can be frustrating, it mightn’t be a problem if you like the meals they have on offer.
+When I reviewed HelloFresh, I found that there were only around eight different meals to choose from.
+However, the company seems to have expanded their menu since and now offers 30 or more meals each week.

 The main environmental aspect is that HelloFresh focuses on local ingredients and sustainably sourced seafood.
 This means that ingredients aren’t transferred as far and the environmental impact is less.